 Program Requirements: (1) Students entering the program are required to complete the Aims assessment examinations in the areas of reading, writing, and mathematics.
 If qualifying scores are not attained, the program advisors will determine the preparatory courses that will be required to gain admittance to the program.
 (2) Students are required to demonstrate proficiency in English composition before graduation.
 This may be accomplished by successful completion ("C grade or above) in (ENG 121) English Composition, (ENG 131) Technical Writing, or by qualifying score on the assessment examination.

 (3) Prerequisite courses for this program must be met prior to admittance to the program.
 See the course descriptions in the back of the catalog for individual course descriptions.
-(4) Any student registering for a construction management course must obtain a program advisor's signature on the course registration form before registering. courses and general education requirements.
-The student may elect to complete one or more of the certificates and/or the entire A.A.S. degree program of study.
+(4) Any student registering for a construction management course must obtain a program advisor's signature on the course registration form before registering.
 Any student requesting an evaluation of transfer credit is required to meet with a construction management department advisor.
 (5) Any course used to satisfy a construction management technology degree or certificate must be completed with a "C" or better.